JDI-company/Smart-Phone-for-Ninja-Forms/README.txt

 * Init Ninja Forms Smart Phone Addon

 == Upgrade Notice ==
+= 1.3.1 =
+- If you use a *separate dial code* in your forms, please save the form to update the form settings

 = 1.1.0 =
 NOTE:<br>if you have used custom code to add a country code to your submissions in WordPress, you can remove it.